LinusWatan2025/WATAN-LINUS-KENNETH_PA2/README.md

 **Why it's useful:**

 Normalization is a key preprocessing step in data analytics and machine learning.
 It ensures that features are on the same scale, improving the stability and accuracy of models.
-This exercise demonstrates how to center data and scale it efficiently using NumPy functions.
+This exercise demonstrates how to center data and scale it efficiently using Numpy functions.

 **How to get started:**